How does supply chain and logistics relate to me?

 So, at any point in time, your production team may need to talk to a parts supplier about a new widget; and the sales team may need to talk to the transport company about a new freight route; and the end customer may need the reassurance that their precious purchase is on its way.

-Supply chain management and logistics, then, is the process of ensuring that all of the different components speak the same language, and are working towards the same goal.
+Supply chain management and logistics, then, is the process of ensuring all the different components speak the same language, and are working towards the same goal.
 It's not just about moving goods – it's the management of physical materials, services, information, money and time across and between organisations.

 The objective is to make each link in the chain more efficient and less costly.